lehnertu/TEUFEL/README.md

 ```
 cmake ..
 ```
-One can check the libraries and tools found and change the make options using
+One can check the libraries and tools found and change the make options.
+This can be usefull if it is not desired to build the documentation or the test executables (both are enabled by default).
 ```
 ccmake ..
 ```